kenzauros/rharbor/README.md

 - You need to connect to many remote servers
 - You need to connect to a remote server via SSH servers (so-called "bastion")
 - You need to forward a port of a remote server easily
+- You need to manage connection informations in one place.

 Especially it comes in handy when you have to go through the multiple SSH server to connect the destination Windows machine.

+RHarbor is not able to use as a SSH client/terminal but can call your favorite SSH clients with the stored SSH connection informations.

 ## Environment

-- v1 series (.NET Framework based)
 - Windwos 7 SP1+
 - .NET Framework 4.6.1
-- v2 series (.NET Core based)
-    - Windwos 7 SP1+
-    - .NET Core 3.1

 Install a suitable of .NET Runtime from the following page.